DBAPI User Guide

 # 2. Create API

-• Click the "Create API" button in the target group to enter the configuration page
+• Click the "New API" button in the target group to enter the configuration page

 Create API Button

-• Click Basic Information and fill in the API basic information
+• Click Basic Information tab and fill in the API basic information

 API Basic Information

-Access Permissions: Public interfaces can be accessed directly, private interfaces require clients to apply for a token to access (we choose public interface here for convenient testing later)
+Access Permissions: Public API can be accessed directly, private API require clients to apply for a token to access (let's choose public API here for convenient testing later)

 Content-Type: For application/x-www-form-urlencoded type APIs, parameters need to be configured; for application/json type APIs, JSON parameter examples need to be filled in.

-• Click Executor and fill in executor information
+• Click Executor tab and fill in executor information

 Executor Configuration